Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 details for all Azure resources created by `Microsoft.Azure.IIoT.Deployment`, we created `industrial-iot-env` secret, which is then consumed by deployments.

-To see YAML files of all Kubernetes resources that are created by the application check [deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/](../../deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/) directory.
+To see YAML files of all Kubernetes resources that are created by the application, please check [deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/](../../deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/) directory.